-What caffeine does is to block adenosine from binding to the adenosine receptors, thereby increasing alertness.
+What caffeine does is to block adenosine from binding to the adenosine receptors3, thereby increasing alertness.
 The absence of the adenosine causes neurons to fire faster, and the process also stimulates the release of dopamine and adrenaline.

 In other words, it gives you a boost.

 We all know that caffeine makes you feel more energetic.
 The benefits don’t end there, however:

 Research has shown that caffeine has the potential to seriously increase overall athletic performance.
 One 2001 study4 found that taking caffeine allowed athletes to train with greater intensity, for longer, while experiencing less fatigue as a result.

 Other studies found5 that caffeine significantly reduced post-workout aches and pains over the course of several days.
 Further research found6 that taking caffeine before heading to the gym significantly increased the ability of the test subjects to perform intense strength exercises.

 Handpicked Content: Is mixing caffeine and exercise a good idea?